Blockstream/gdk/docs/source/gdk-swap.rst

 a certain utxo for a certain amount of another asset.
 This action is performed using `GA_create_swap_transaction`.

+The proposal is then shared with the Taker, who first validates it and verifies that it is a swap that it is willing to accept.
+This action is performed using `GA_validate`.

 If the Taker wants to accept the proposal, they will add more inputs and outputs to fund and balance the transaction.
 This action is performed using `GA_complete_swap_transaction`.